jrruethe/jrruethe.github.io/source/_posts/2015-04-23-bitcoin-paper-wallets.markdown

 categories:
 ---

 Paper wallets are a form of *cold storage*, meaning that the private key has never touched a computer with internet access.
 This is one of the most secure ways to store Bitcoins when done properly.
 You should never use a paper wallet you did not create yourself.
-For that reason, this is a tutorial to create a paper wallet the right way.
+For that reason, this is a tutorial to create a paper wallet in a secure fashion.

 A repository of paper wallet generators can be found [here]().
 You can choose to use my repository directly if you wish, but I recommend going straight to the source.
-There are many options with different formats and templates, however I highly recommend **BitcoinPaperWallet.com**.
+There are many options with different formats and templates, however I highly recommend bitcoinpaperwallet.com.

 *I am in no way affiliated with bitcoinpaperwallet.com, just a satisfied customer.*

+---
 ### [BitcoinPaperWallet.com](https://bitcoinpaperwallet.com/) ([Github](https://github.com/cantonbecker/bitcoinpaperwallet))

 {% img center ./01.png %}